-But she finds things are strange in Placidville.
+But Kathy finds that things are strange in Placidville.

 "VIVA, Vivacia!
-CREATURE FEATURE is a treat for everyone who grew up watching vintage sci-if and monster movies on late-night TV, presented by your favorite local horror host.
+CREATURE FEATURE is a treat for everyone who grew up watching vintage sci-fi and monster movies on late-night TV presented by your favorite local horror host.
 This book tickled my funny bone while gnawing on it with razor-sharp fangs.
-As the Vampire Queen might say, it's ghoul-tastic!" — Greg Cox, New York Times Bestselling author
+As the Vampire Queen might say, it's ghoul-tastic!" — Greg Cox, New York Times Bestselling author.

 "CREATURE FEATURE is a weird, funny, twisty romp through the creepier parts of the American landscape.
 Highly entertaining and highly recommended."— Jonathan Maberry, NY Times bestselling author of ROT & RUIN and V-WARS